 The UH Philosophy M.A. program has consistently been rated among the top M.A. programs in the country in the Philosophical Gourmet Report and is noted in the APA grad guide as having special strengths in Cognitive Science, History of Philosophy, Ethics, and Aesthetics.
 Our program is designed to prepare students for the best Ph.D. programs in the country.
 We offer our students a variety of placement services (provided by a faculty placement coordinator--currently Dr. Christy Mag Uidhir), which includes a writing sample review and consultation, coordinated organization of recommendation letters, and advice about programs that would provide the best fit given a student’s interests.
-With these placement services, our students regularly go on to top programs such as Princeton, Rutgers, Cornell, UCLA, UCSD, and Harvard, and in 2012, all seven students who applied to PhD programs placed with full funding.
+With these placement services, our students regularly go on to top programs such as Princeton, Rutgers, Cornell, UCLA, UCSD, and Harvard.

 Among their other courses, students typically take three graduate seminars per year they are in residence.
 Since we take turns teaching these seminars, and our interests are diverse, a student in residence for a two-year period will be exposed to a wide range of important philosophical work.
 Examples of past graduate seminars offered can be found here.

 Our department has a course sharing agreement that allows students in our program to take graduate philosophy courses at Rice University.
 We are also within easy driving distance of the University of Texas at Austin and Texas A&M University at College Station, and students often organize road trips to philosophy events and conferences in the area.

 Seminars are designed to expose students to the standards expected in leading Ph.D. programs.
 Students are asked to investigate the latest literature on seminar topics and to develop oral and written presentations that demonstrate an ability to analyze and contribute to the latest research in philosophy.